 No matter how successful you are at litter training them, there’s always the chance they will defecate and leave a scent in the air.

-An air purifier can take care of this smell and leave your room smelling fresher.
+A product called an air purifier can take care of this musky odor and leave your room smelling fresher.

 Final Thoughts

 In this article, we looked at the factors that make a sugar glider stink and how this can be combated.
-We hope the hints and tips in this article help you with your sugar glider.
+In this article, we hope the hints and tips, like using a deodorizing spray, can help you effectively care for your sugar glider.